MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ### Review Administrator roles

-- For details about all available admin roles, see [Prepare your environment to manage Surface portals](surface-portal-admin-roles.md).
+- For details about all available admin roles, see [Assign admin roles for Surface portals](surface-portal-admin-roles.md).
 - To learn more about configuring roles, see [Add an admin](/microsoft-365/admin/add-users/assign-admin-roles#steps-add-an-admin).

 ### View related Surface IT tools